statsig-io/docs/docs/feature-gates/add-rule.md

 ---
 ## Create a rule for a feature gate

 By default, a feature gate check returns **false** when there are no rules configured to target a set of users.
-You can add a rule to a feature gate as follows:
+You can add a rule to a feature gate to expose the new feature to a targeted set of users as follows:
 - Log into the Statsig console at https://console.statsig.com
 - On the left-hand navigation panel, select **Feature Gates**
 - Select the feature gate where you want to add a targeting rule